abrochard/kubel/README.md

 Emacs extension for controlling Kubernetes with limited permissions.

 ## Features
-This is mostly pod management for now.
-More may come.
+We now support managing pretty much any resource!

 - switch context and namespace
-- show pods
+- show any resource (pods/services/deployments/etc)
+- highlight a resource by name
+- copy resource name to clipboard
-- get pod details
+- show and edit resource details
+- show rollout history for a resource
+- delete a resource
 - tail container logs (possibly with `-f` follow flag)
-- copy pod name to clipboard
 - copy container log command to clipboard
 - port forward a pod to your localhost
-- describe and live edit a resource (deployment,service,job,ingress,configmap)
-- show rollout history for a resource
-- highlight a pod by name
 - exec into a pod using tramp

 ## Installation